 Ortlieb has a handlebar bag called the Ultimate 6 Pro E which has connectors built into handlebar bag mount.
 This allows you to keep your USB charger and devices inside your waterproof bag, and take the handlebar bag off without unplugging anything.
-That just leaves a few wires on your bike – very neat!
+That just leaves a few wires on your bike – a very neat solution!

 Dynamo Light USB Chargers

-There’s another neat charger design.
-A few dynamo lights actually incorporate a switch which directs power away from the light to charge your USB devices.
-This creates a nice integrated and cost-effective light/charging system with less cabling.
+Here’s another super neat charger design.
+There are a handful of lights that also incorporate the circuitry for charging USB devices.
+This creates a very neat (less cabling) and often cost-effective light+charger.
 That said, some light/chargers are less efficient than standalone units because they are not optimised around charging.
-The Sinewave Beacon should technically operate similarly as it uses the same charging internals as their other units.

 Testing Your USB Charger